Running Shoe Anatomy: 6 Parts That Shape Comfort and Performance

 Positioned between the upper and the outsole, the midsole is the part of the shoe that provides comfort, shock absorption, energy return and varying levels of stability and motion control.
 Midsoles are primarily engineered with foam, but some feature gel or air-pod technology.

+Runners with flexible arches tend to feel better in rigid (stability) shoes, while runners with rigid arches tend to enjoy flexible (neutral) shoes.
 Neutral shoes keep it pretty simple with a variety of midsole designs and densities across brands and models for varying levels of comfort and energy return.
 Stability shoes, however, feature a medial post or dual-density foam to manage motion control for pronating and supinating.
-Brands manage this in different ways.
+Brands use different technologies to reduce excessive inward or outward movement while running.
 Examples include:

 Racing shoes often feature a carbon plate or rods, or TPU plate embedded in the midsole to propel the body forward and upward and reduce the energetic cost of running.